HikkaV/DS-ML-Courses/docs/index.rst

 Notes about the course
 ^^^^^^^^^^^^^^^^^^^^^^
 The course will use Python 3.7 and Jupyter Notebook as main tools for conducting exercises.
 If you're note familiar with Jupyter Notebook, fill free to checkout this tutorial : somelink.

-Currently the course doesn't provide any testing of the exercises, but it will be added in near future.
+ .. note:: <Currently the course doesn't provide any testing of the exercises, but it will be added in near future.>

 Basic knowledge requirments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^